TheCl3m/PortableArcade/docs/index.md

 ### Steering wheel

  Our steering wheel has two potentiometers and a button.
-Following our will of keeping the modularity present in our code we are going to follow  the same logic as the joystick controller.
+Following our will of keeping the modularity present we are going to follow  the same logic as the joystick controller.
- The potentiometer inside our wheel will be encoded as the joystick but only in the axis X. Following a mathematical conversion we are able to have the same values as the joystick.
+ The potentiometer inside our wheel will be encoded as the joystick but only in the axis X. Following a mathematical conversion we are able to have the same values as the joystick(between 0-1023).

 The lever has also a potentiometer but instead of having some values in the axis-Y, which is not really helpful in car games we are going to model our level as two buttons.
 If the lever is up: BTN A is HIGH,